thevxn/todolator/README.md

 # Todolator

-Todolator is a simple desktop task reminder designed to ensure it is hard to ignore the reminder (unlike other apps using push or in-browser notifications).
+Todolator is a simple desktop task reminder designed to ensure it is hard(er) to ignore the reminder (unlike other apps using push or in-browser notifications).

 ## Why